darebrawley/mip653/_projects/assignment02b.md

 Note: to make the image appear more saturated zoom in to a bright-ish area of the image and then click the `Local cumulative cut stretch` button (circled in yellow above)

 Further information about band combinations and the kinds of phenomena they make visible can be found [here](../assets/resources/LandsatBandInformation_Berkeley.pdf).
-Take a look through this webpage and try out combinations that are interesting to you.
+Take a look through this document and try out combinations that are interesting to you.

 A color composite using `3-2-1` for a 'natural color' image: